mcd500/teep-device/docs/building_with_docker.md

 ```

-## Pre-built Docker Images without necessity of building
+## Docker Images with pre-built TEEP-Device

 The following are the docker images that have pre-built binaries of TEEP-Device with TA-Ref.
-Since these images are already prepared and built already, you can start using it directly without building the TEEP-Device again.
+Since these images are already prepared and built already, you can start using it directly without building the TEEP-Device oneself.
 The Doxygen image is for generating documentation.

 | Target | docker image |
 | ------ | ------ |